© 2026 WRVO Public Media

 "I'd already seen this picture, but I had not seen this picture there," she said.
 "So it's surreal.
 It’s surreal."

-Syracuse Mayor Sharon Owens stands next to her photo on Syracuse" Wall of Mayors"
+Mayor Sharon Owens stands beside her portrait on the Syracuse Wall of Mayors after her historic inauguration.

 Ellen Abbott